In this lesson we’re going to cover:

 We’re down to the nitty-gritty with the details!
 You’ll use content widgets and form fields to add as much detail as you want to each of the tasks in your process, but don’t do that yet!

 In fact, based on the approach of our most successful customers, we strongly recommend that you do not add the details right now.
-Instead, you can start utilizing checklists straight out of the gate with the simple process outline you just built.
+Instead, you can start utilizing workflow runs straight out of the gate with the simple process outline you just built.
 Let’s do that!

 So that you know what to expect when it comes time though, adding details is your how-to stage.
 If you were to sit down and train somebody on each task in your process, showing them where to click and what information to collect, you would naturally focus on the details.